zhengshuai1001/JiKouCompany/README.md

 It's not the daily increase but daily decrease.
 Hack away at the unessential.

 First they ignore you.
 Then they laugh at you.
 Then they fight you.
 Then you win.

+There are no foreign lands.
+It is the traveler only who is foreign.